-With the soft public opening of the Advanced Energy Center set for June 15th, the marketing and public relations efforts will kick off immediately following the July 4th holiday.
+Following the soft public opening of the Advanced Energy Center on June 15th, the marketing and public relations efforts will kick off immediately following the July 4th holiday.
 A press release will be widely circulated to local and industry media and publications in mid-June, and an official Grand Opening Event is being planned for November.